JustinClarkHydrologist/AZ_Hydrographer_GWSI_ManualWLEs/README.md

 # AZ_Hydrographer_GWSI_ManualWLEs
-Hydrograph Maker for GWSI Data Collected from Manual Depth to Water Measurements (Mostly with Sounders)
+Hydrograph Maker for data from Manual Depth to Water measurements from groundwater wells in Arizona.
+Measurements collected with sounders as part of GWSI program.

-Hydrograph Maker for GWSI Data Collected from Automated Sites (Transducers or Stevens Recorders).

 Program Author: Justin Clark